DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 implementation (_iteration 0_) across different input sizes for both the Teensy 4.1 and the Raspberry Pi Pico 2.
-The results reveal that the Teensy consistently achieves lower execution times compared to the Pico, with performance differences becoming more pronounced as thje bit size increases.
-This behaivor aligns with the expected difference in hardware specifications, such as CPU clock frequency and memory bandwidth.
+The results reveal that the Teensy consistently achieves lower execution times compared to the Pico, with performance differences becoming more pronounced as the bit size increases.
+This behavior aligns with the expected difference in hardware specifications, such as CPU clock frequency and memory bandwidth.